benchmark-change-settings

 )

 Each line corresponds to an lpjml output variable.
 The left hand side defines which output is processed, while the right hand side defines how this output is processed, that is which metrics are used.
+More specifically, the left hand side needs to be the exact filename as given in the output directories, but without the file extension.
+The file extension is set to .bin.json by default and can be changed using set_lpjmlstats_settings().

 All the available metrics are defined in the R/metric_subclasses.R file.
 We can see that the GlobAvgTimeAvgTable and GlobAvgAnnAvgTimeseries metric provide what we need, as they perform global weighted averages.
 Additionally, the GlobAvgTimeseries may be useful for examining the temperature amplitude within each year, while the TimeAvgMap can aid in understanding the spatial distribution.